Zorlin/raptorswithhats.com-hugo/content/posts/2020-09-19-elastic-nas-part2.md

 {{< / highlight >}}

 ## Setting up the hard drive
-Now that the basic OS stuff is out of the way, I needed to set up the hard drive.
+Now that the basic OS stuff was out of the way, I needed to set up the hard drive.
 Fortunately, on the HC2 the hard drive always shows up as “/dev/sda”, which makes things pretty easy.
 Since the MooseFS developers recommend using the XFS filesystem for bricks, I went with XFS.

 For simplicity, I didn’t create any partitions, opting to lay the new XFS filesystem directly onto the disk and mount it.
 If you didn’t know that was possible, you’re one of [today’s lucky 10,000](https://xkcd.com/1053/).
 Anyways, here’s the procedure.